 Baked Blueberry Sour Cream Donuts

 Don't you just love summer?
-I mean, the produce is so inspiring!
 I get so excited when the weather warms up, because I know I'm in for sweet peaches, cherries, plums, and every kind of berry under the sun.

 Especially blueberries!
 During the rest of the year, I find them to be prohibitively expensive.
 But in the Philadelphia area, I often see buy-one-get-one-free pint-size baskets.
 I just love their subtle sweet flavor, and that color!